Politics

 Share

-During yesterday’s plenary, House Leader Julius Ihonvbere moved the motions for the third reading of the four bills, each distinct aspects of tax reform:
+During yesterday’s plenary, House Leader Julius Ihonvbere moved the motions for the third reading of the four bills, each addressing distinct aspects of tax reform:

 Nigeria Revenue Service (Establishment) Bill: This legislation repeals the Federal Inland Revenue Service (FIRS) Act of 2007, replacing it with the Nigeria Revenue Service, tasked with managing federal revenue collection and administration.